jaytik1/openapi_to_django/README.md

 - They are used by Django to render files in a specific way, and are written in the [Django template language](https://docs.djangoproject.com/en/5.1/ref/templates/language/)
 - As well as this program, they are used by Django's built-in `startproject` and `startapp` commands
 - The template files for this project are used to generate a Django project with `main.py` and generate files with the `loadopenapi` command
-- The `urls.py-tpl` and `views.py-tpl` are the key files, as they determine how OpenAPI paths are converted to Django paths and view functions
+- `urls.py-tpl` and `views.py-tpl` are the key files, as they determine how OpenAPI paths are converted to Django paths and view functions
 - If you don't like how they render, you can create your own template files and use them with `loadopenapi`'s `--urls-template` and `--views-template` arguments!

 ## Licensing